cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 which creates the configuration file config_IRF.yaml and runs the script lst1_magic_create_irf.py over the DL2 MC gammas, generating the IRF and saving it at [...]/IRF.

+Optionally, but recommended, we can run the "diagnostic.py" script with:

+> $ conda run -n magic-lst python diagnostic.py

+This will create several diagnostic plots (gammaness, angular resolution, energy resolution, migration matrix, energy bias and gamma-hadron classification comparisons.
+All of these plots will be saved on the directory defined on "target_name" in the config_general.yaml file.

-After the IRF, we run the DL2-to-DL3 conversion doing:
+After the IRF, we run the DL2-to-DL3 conversion by doing:

-> $ python IRF.py DL2_to_DL3.py
+> $ python DL2_to_DL3.py

 which will save the DL3 files in the directory [...]/DL3.
 Finally, the last script to run is create_dl3_index_files.py.
 Since it is very fast, we can simply run it directly in the interactive mode by doing: